bradsimpson213/patchstagram-production/README.md

 ### TODO
-- finish post CRUD
+- finish post CRUD (only update left)
 - AWS for profile images too (on sign up form)
 - demouser image (patch image)
 - images table
-- likes CRU
 - comments CRUD  (use modal for CU)
 - more seed data (fun)
 - follower/following
 - User info/admin page
 - how to handle seed images in AWS (add a boolean)
-- neat image carousel on posts (that auto cycles)
+- neat image carousel on posts (that can auto cycle)
 - add theme boolean to user to store theme
 - public feed private/public post
 - sticky footer to bottom, add to all pages